f5nodes/celestia-collector/README.md

 # Celestia Collector — Monitoring Tool

-## Overview

 Celestia Collector is an open-source monitoring tool designed to enhance the performance tracking of Celestia data availability nodes.

-Typically, node operators face challenges in monitoring their Celestia node's performance due to [limitations](https://github.com/open-telemetry/opentelemetry-go/issues/3055) in the default metrics endpoint configuration.
+Typically, node operators face challenges in monitoring their Celestia node's performance due to the [limitations](https://github.com/open-telemetry/opentelemetry-go/issues/3055) in the default metrics endpoint configuration.
 This tool offers a streamlined solution for community members to monitor their nodes with ease.

 ## Features